MoonDragon-MD/DreamChess-Blender-addon/README.md

 If the script does not respect this order, the resulting DCM file will have triangles with mismatched UVs or indices, causing distortions.

-Here is a screenshot of the game
+Here is a screenshot of the game:

+Example of a cube

 ![alt text](https://github.com/MoonDragon-MD/DreamChess-Blender-addon/blob/main/img2.jpg?raw=true)

+Notice how it looks identical to the original

 ![alt text](https://github.com/MoonDragon-MD/DreamChess-Blender-addon/blob/main/img1.jpg?raw=true)